arcee-ai/arcee-trainium-recipes/README.md

     `NUM_NEURONCORES` shows the total number of cores per Trainium node and `WORLD_SIZE` indicates the total number of nodes, which is automatically calculated by the bash file.

-    You can change `--logging_interval 10` to control per how many steps log the performance of the model.
+    You can change `--logging_interval` to control per how many steps log the performance of the model.

     For checkpointing, you can change the `--checkpoint_dir`, `--num_kept_checkpoint`, and `--checkpoint_freq` (in terms of the number of steps).

     To enable training from a pretrained model, you can enable `--load_pretrained_checkpoint` and pass the pretrained checkpoint directory to `--pretrained_checkpoint_dir` argument.

-* When the checkpoint Download/Conversion job is complete, run `submit_precompilation_job.sh` to precompile the graphs and populate the Neuron cache when the precompilation job is complete, run `submit_training_job.sh` to launch the training job.
+* When the checkpoint download/conversion job is complete, run `submit_precompilation_job.sh` to precompile the graphs and populate the Neuron cache when the precompilation job is complete, run `submit_training_job.sh` to launch the training job.

+* When model training is done, you can convert it back from sharded format to Hugging Face executable format for inference and testing.
+For this, you can set the `input_dir` (directory of the sharded model), `output_dir` (target directory for the full model), and `tp_size` in the `convert_to_full_model.sh` file and then, execute `submit_convert_to_full.sh` bash file.

 **Note:** You will need to change the number of nodes in the precompilation/training slurm launch scripts to match your cluster.

 **Note:** Remember to delete the files under `neuron_compile_cache` and `__pycache__` folder before starting to train a new model.

+**Note:** After submitting a job, you can track the logs in `slumr-XX.out` files, which will automatically appear under your working directory.
+To check if the nodes are idle or activate, you can use `sinfo` command and for more detailed information about the nodes, you can use `scontrol show nodes` and check the state of each node.
+When running is done, the nodes will return back to idle mode dynamically and except for the Head Node, you don't have to manually stop them.
+You can find the JOBID by running `squeue`.
+In order to stop a job, you can run `scancel <JOBID>`

 ## Additional Resources